 This post contains affiliate links, read disclaimer here.

 Planning meals decreases food waste, impulse buying, and cost.
 It is easier to be healthier when you decide ahead of time and know what you will buy and eat.
 Think about it, if you are suddenly SO hungry, what will it be first?
 The quick bag of chips?
 I talked about meal planning in a previous post and how important it is.

 - Plan your week & make a list

-- If you stick to a list of healthy items, you won’t be prompted to buy other things
+- Stick to a list of healthy items and you won’t be prompted to buy other things

 Don’t think you have to make a trip to Whole Foods to get the right food.
 Look for deals.
 Expand your horizon by buying online or in bulk.
 Many stores and brands will mark up prices.